scorecardresearch

 Text Size:

-The result carries weight well beyond the constituency.
+The result carries significance well beyond the constituency.
 Jorhat is widely seen as a proxy battle between Gogoi and Chief Minister Himanta Biswa Sarma—a contest that distils a decade-long rivalry into a single seat.
+A three-term MP and state unit chief, Gogoi contested for the first time in an Assembly election.

-Goswami is an influential figure in Jorhat, with deep organisational support in a constituency where the Ahoms, an ethnic group that ruled the Brahmaputra Valley for six centuries, form a significant share of the electorate.
+Goswami, the sitting MLA, has held Jorhat since 2016 and had served as Speaker of the Assam Assembly from 2017 till 2021.
+He is an influential figure in Jorhat, with deep organisational support in a constituency where the Ahoms, an ethnic group that ruled the Brahmaputra Valley for six centuries, form a significant share of the electorate.

 The rivalry

 The Gogoi-Sarma contest has its origins in a Congress split that reshaped Assam’s politics.
-Sarma built his career inside the Congress, rising to prominence as a powerful minister under then CM Tarun Gogoi.
+Sarma built his career inside the Congress, rising to prominence as a powerful minister under then Chief Minister Tarun Gogoi.
 Veteran Congress leaders say his exit was partly driven by Tarun Gogoi positioning his son Gaurav as his political heir.

 Since then, Sarma has regularly targeted Gaurav Gogoi, casting him as a symbol of “dynastic politics” while presenting himself as a self-made leader.
 Gogoi has been an equally sharp critic, accusing Sarma’s government of authoritarian functioning, governance failures, and misuse of power.